For details of the services during Covid19 National Emergency visit www.womensaid.ie/services

-The Women's Aid Court Accompaniment Service provides advocacy and support for women seeking to avail of legal options regarding violence by a current or former husband or partner.
+The Women's Aid Court Accompaniment Service provides support for women availing of legal options regarding abuse by a current or former husband or partner.

 It is provided by the Women's Aid One to One Support Service.
 Women's Aid Support Workers have expert knowledge and understanding of the family law system and of the legal options open to women living with domestic violence.